brannerchinese/rc_study_plans/projects/current_and_postponed_tasks.rst

 Sphinx
 ^^^^^^

+* [Ｘ] Begin converting VisiData documentation to Sphinx, using `ReadTheDocs <https://docs.readthedocs.io/en/latest/getting_started.html>`_ (20170606-11) One very time-consuming issue was that in order for Read the Docs to go to the correct branch of a repository, it must be declared the default branch on both GitHub (settings => branches) and Read the Docs (admin => advanced options).
+Since I didn't know that that was the problem, I tried a great number of other fixes first.
+I documented how Sphinx and Read the Docs have to be set up in order to work together, and included that in the new documentation.
+I also rebased my branch in order to have the most readable commit history, and finished with a pull request.
 * [Ｘ] Choose code to document with Sphinx.
 Try VisiData.
 (20170605) Moved to under VisiData heading.
 * [Ｘ] Installed `sphinx` in order to have access to `rst2html.py` for converting reST to HTML.
 (20170527)
+* [Ｘ] Learn about Docutils.
+See http://docutils.sourceforge.net/FAQ.html.
+(20170528)
+* [Ｘ] Read `A Record of reStructuredText Syntax Alternatives <http://docutils.sourceforge.net/docs/dev/rst/alternatives.html>`_ (20170528)
 * [Ｘ] Converted all my in-progress notes on Chao wenyan grammar from Markdown to reST.
 (20170527) This allows me to render my markup locally; `grip` for GitHub-Flavored Markdown involved a call to GitHub itself.
 * [Ｘ] Practiced reStructuredText by rewriting some Markdown content.
 (20170526) Began with this "Current and Postponed tasks" file.